Leverage end-to-end visibility to achieve actionable insights that improve the performance of any network, app, device, and user.

 - Application component deep dive

 - Traffic modeling

-During an IT transition in government, a new hybrid-IT environment proved challenging to the rollout of a major, public-facing application.
+A large Civilian agency was trying to roll out a major, public-facing, application that was having difficulty running on the agency’s new hybrid network environment.
 New applications that are developed natively in the cloud are often placed in agencies’ production environments where, to perform properly, they must connect to legacy databases — sometimes many of them.

-Because of the application’s complexity, it wasn’t clear where the latency-causing issues were located.
+Because of the application’s complexity, the IT team initially struggled to understand what was causing the latency problem.
 Was it caused by the external agencies’ infrastructure or somewhere else along the application deployment chain?

-The agency in question, a long–time user of Riverbed’s application and network performance monitoring tools, dug into its data and discovered the problem within its application environment.
+The agency in this case, a long–time user of Riverbed’s application and network performance monitoring tools, was able to dig into its data and discover the problem within its application environment.

 The average cost of an enterprise application failure per hour is $500,000 to $1 million.